top of page

 08 How is all this being financed?

-The BHT hired a housing consultant to provide support in applying for grants through Community Development Block Grants (CDBG) and other funds through the Connecticut Department of Housing as well as assisting the BHT with a variety of pre-development issues.
+The BHT hired a housing development consultant to provide support in applying for grants through Community Development Block Grants (CDBG) and other funds through the Connecticut Department of Housing as well as assisting the BHT with a variety of pre-development issues.
 The CDBG was awarded to the town and passed through to the BHT to cover the cost of the bridge loan and pre-development plans.
 The BHT will be looking for grants as well as conducting fundraising activities to support construction estimated to be $5-$6 million at this time.
 Water and sewer will be connected to Winsted with monthly costs reflected in the rent.
 It is important to note that at NO time will the town be financially responsible for development.

 09 What role has the town had?